Philip-Otter/Otter-Penetration/Penetration Testing Notes/Information Gathering/ACTIVE DIRECTORY.md

 	Represents an external user
 	No SID only GUID
 		Not a security principal

+# Microsoft Remote Procedure Call (MSRPC)
+***
+	Windows systems use to access systems in AD
+## Four Key Interfaces
+- LSARPC
+	- A set of RPC calls to the local security authority system (LSA)
 # NTDS.dit file
 ***
 	The heart of AD